SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/lab4-v2.md

     ![](./Media/miyagi-image26.png)

-1. In the overiew tab of search service, click on the **Import data**.
+1. In the overview tab of the search service, click on the **Import data**.

     ![](./Media/miyagi-image103.png)